Brian-codigo/Assesment1/README.md

 At first I did the header, Editing and customizing it, like making it a box with an 100% width that way it takes all over the screen page, customized the fonts and lettering.
 After that I worked on the navigation bar to which i decided to make it centered and when you hover over any of the buttons making it react to it using css.

+On the history page I decided to do a column of images on the left side depicting and linking to the information on the right, decided ro use a wine like colour as a border to draw the eye to it

+On the visit page I implemented a bootstrap 7:5 column ration and also a navbar that would change the depending on which you clicked, it wopuld display different information using a simple javascript file

+Design Descions
+For the design first i nedeed to choose a good colour pallet, I decided to go for a warm pallete consisting of yellows and reds, on the Home page i decided to put the map on the right and the images on the left to make it look more balanced with everything, as another design choice for the banner i used a background image that would adapt depending on how you looked at the page, for one of the last design choices on the visit page I decided to make the content change depend

+Some challenegs I faced were on how to change the content when clicking on the navbar, I used w2school to figure out that i nedeed to use javascript to change it.

 Features
 Home Page – Introduction to Caracas
 History Page – A brief history of the city